BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 ];
 ```

-Also, make sure that the `User` model has this method that returns a relationship from another table.
-You can do that or you can simply
-return an array:
+Also, make sure the `User` model has this method that returns a relationship from another table, or you can simply return an array:

 ```php
 //User.php